indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Average Child Support Payment in Indiana?

 Child support payment in Indiana follows the regulations provided for its operations.
-That said, the average amount for child support depends on the gross weekly income, which includes all rental income, wages, bonuses, commissions, and any other means of income the non-custodial parent has and verified by the court.
+That said, the average amount for child support primarily depends on the gross weekly income, which includes all rental income, wages, bonuses, commissions, and any other means of income the non-custodial parent has and is verified by the court.

 How Do I Apply for Child Support in Indiana?

-• Valid photo identification such as a driver’s license.
+• Valid photo identification, such as a driver’s license.

 • Divorce records.